-Component Description
+Compo nent Description

-(1) WLAN antennas Send and receive wireless signals to communic area networks (WLANs).
-Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(1) WLAN antennas (1 or 2 depending on model) Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(2) Internal microphones (2) Record sound.
+(2) Internal microphones Record sound.

 (3) Camera light On: The camera is in use.

 (4) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 19 .
+To use your camera, see Using the camera on page 18 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 For more information, see Using Windows Hello (select products only) on page 41 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.